ortoniKC/Protractor-TypeScript-Framework/README.md

-# Page Object Model 🙅
+# Page Object Model - JS 🙅

 Page Object Model, also known as POM is a design pattern in Protractor that creates an object repository for storing all web elements.
 It is useful in reducing code duplication and improves test case maintenance.